hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 Classes and defined types must be structured to accomplish one task.
 Below is a line-by-line general layout of what lines of code should come first, second, and so on.

+Documentation [comments](#documentation-comments) for Puppet Strings should be included for each class or defined type.
+See the [documentation section](#documenting-puppet-code) of this guide for complete documentation recommendations.
+If used, documentation comments must precede the name of the element.

 1. First line: Name of class or type.
 1. Following lines, if applicable: Define parameters.
-Parameters should be [typed](https://docs.puppet.com/puppet/latest/lang_data_type.html#language:-data-types:-data-type-syntax) and should include a documentation comment.
+Parameters should be [typed](https://docs.puppet.com/puppet/latest/lang_data_type.html#language:-data-types:-data-type-syntax).
 1. Next lines: Includes and validation come after parameters are defined.
 Includes may come before or after validation, but should be grouped separately, with all includes and requires in one group and all validations in another.
    * Validations should validate any parameters and fail catalog compilation if any parameters are invalid.
 (See [ntp](https://github.com/puppetlabs/puppetlabs-ntp/blob/3.3.0/manifests/init.pp#L28-L49) for an example.)